Pychnight/TshockRpgToolKit/README.md

 ## Legal

-Rpg Tool kit is a premium plugin set supported by patreon and for release only on https://www.patreon.com/Psysky and other authorized sites.
+Rpg Toolkit is a premium plugin set supported by patreon and for release only on https://www.patreon.com/Psysky and other authorized sites.

 Distribution of the source code is not allowed.

-IF you use RPG Tool Kit for profit on your own server for selling items, armor, monsters or other features this is at your own risk.
+IF you use RPG Toolkit for profit on your own server for selling items, armor, monsters or other features this is at your own risk.
 You may provide this project with code or commits to help improve the overall experience.

 All changes must be submited to this repo.

 ## Rules of Conduct

-- Code commited must be in working condition
+- Code commited must be in working condition.
-- all code must be well documented
+- All code must be well documented.
 - User End documention must be upaded to match plugin usage and features.
-- Must obey all Tshock policies regarding plugin standards
+- Must obey all Tshock policies regarding plugin standards.